top of page

 Our sheep include Swedish Finewool, whose fleeces range from soft white to warm light and dark browns, as well as Gotland sheep carrying subtle tones of grey.
 Alongside the sheep, we keep a small number of Angora goats and rabbits, whose fibres offer different textures and qualities within my work.

-For my felted wall hangings, I often use the natural colours of wool, combining them with fibres such as silk, flax, and hemp for their texture, strength, and sustainability.
+For my felted wall hangings, I often use the natural colours of wool, combining them with natural fibres such as silk, flax, and hemp for their texture, strength, and sustainability.

 Every material choice is intentional: fibres are selected for how they respond to hand, water, dye, and time, and for their ability to reveal the raw beauty of natural materials.

-FIBRE PREPARATIONS & WOOL PROCESSING
+FIBRE PREPARATION & WOOL PROCESSING

 Each piece begins with careful preparation — the most time-intensive stage of my practice.
 The process starts with shearing the fibre animals, followed by sorting and washing the fleeces.